-The Organization receives income from grant funders and individual donors to do a wide variety of activities including: research current and emerging trends within the informal economy (looking at the fringe financial sectors) See our latest report: Wrecked by Debt, Auto Title Lending in Arizona.
-The Organization pilots/test innovative approaches to meet consumer's cash flow and credit needs including financial education in rural border communities in Arizona and New Mexico and encourages innovative fair lending practices.
+The Organization receives income from grant funders and individual donors to do a wide variety of activities including: research current and emerging trends within the informal economy (looking at the fringe financial sectors.
+See our latest report: Wrong Way, Wrecked by Debt Auto Title Lending in Arizona.
+The Organization pilots/tests innovative approaches to meet consumer's cash flow and credit needs including financial education with our community partners in urban and rural communities throughout the state of Arizona.
+The Organization encourages innovative fair lending practices and advocates for consumer protections at the state, federal and local levels.